uvarc/rc-website/content/userinfo/rivanna/software/compilers.md

 ```
 This assumes that `HDF5_ROOT` is already in the environment.
 If it is not, another option `-DHDF5_ROOT=/path/to/hdf5` must be included.

 Other options can be set in different ways.
 In order to see a list of the user-changeable options, you can run `ccmake`, which will bring up a simple text-based graphical user interface, where you can turn options on or off, set paths, and so forth.
-More information is available at Kitware's CMake site.
+More information is available at [Kitware's CMake website](https://cmake.org/cmake/help/v3.14/manual/ccmake.1.html).

 Regardless of how CMake is run, it will generate a CMakeCache.txt file that will not be overwritten if `cmake` is run again; it must be removed in order to redo the configuration.